Manishh09/ng-coding-challenges/docs/ARCHITECTURE.md

 ### Shared Libraries

-- **shared-ui**: Common UI components like headers, footers, challenge cards, etc.
+- **shared/ui:** Common UI elements (headers, footers, challenge cards, etc.)
-- **shared-models**: Common data models and interfaces
+- **shared/models:** Shared interfaces and data models
-- **shared-services**: Common services for API clients, utilities, etc.
+- **shared/services:** Reusable services (API clients, utilities, etc.)

 ### Challenge Applications

-Each challenge is a standalone Angular application with:
+Each challenge resides in its own Angular application, featuring:

-- Its own routing configuration
+- Dedicated routing
 - Challenge-specific components, services, and models
-- A REQUIREMENT.md file describing the challenge
+- A `REQUIREMENT.md` file outlining the challenge details

 ### Main Application

-The coding-challenges application serves as a hub/browser for all available challenges, with:
+The `coding-challenges` app serves as the central hub, providing:

-- A home page listing all challenges
+- A dashboard listing all challenges
-- Navigation to individual challenges
+- Navigation to individual challenge apps
-- Shared UI elements (header, footer, theme toggle)
+- Shared UI (header, footer, theme toggle)

-## Tooling
+## Tooling & Workflow

-To support this architecture, we've added:

-- Scripts for creating new challenges
+- CLI scripts for scaffolding new challenges
-- Build and test scripts for individual challenges and the entire monorepo
+- Build/test scripts for individual apps and the entire monorepo
-- Documentation on how to create and contribute challenges
+- Contributor documentation for onboarding and challenge creation

-## Alternative Considerations
+## Alternatives Considered

-We considered alternative approaches:

-1. **Single application with feature modules**: Less overhead but less isolation and more potential for conflicts
+- **Single app with feature modules:** Simpler, but less isolation and higher risk of code conflicts
-2. **Completely separate repositories**: Better isolation but more difficult to maintain consistency and share code
+- **Separate repositories:** Maximum isolation, but harder to maintain consistency and share code
-3. **Nx workspace**: More powerful but introduces additional complexity and learning curve
+- **Nx workspace:** Advanced tooling, but adds complexity and a steeper learning curve

-The current approach balances isolation with ease of development and maintenance.
+Our chosen monorepo approach provides a balanced solution for scalability, maintainability, and developer productivity.